-Field Impacts Mitigation Measures Responsible for Implementation Monitoring Indicator Frequency of Monitoring Cost and Source of Funds as removed concrete, wood, packaging materials, empty containers, spoils, oils, lubricants, and other similar items.
-The impacts are negative but short-term, site-specific within a relatively small area and reversible by mitigation measures. drainages, unutilized materials and debris either through filling up of pits/wasteland or at predesignated disposal locations. • All vehicles delivering fine materials to the site and carrying waste debris for disposal shall be covered to avoid spillage of materials.
-All existing roads used by vehicles of the contractor, shall be kept clear of all dust/mud or other extraneous materials dropped by such vehicles. • Lighting on construction sites shall be pointed downwards and away from oncoming traffic and nearby houses. • In areas where the visual environment is particularly important or privacy concerns for surrounding buildings exist, the site may require screening.
-This could be in the form of shade cloth, temporary walls, or other suitable materials prior to the beginning of construction. • The site must be kept clean to minimize the visual impact of the site.
-Manage solid waste according to the following preference hierarchy: reuse, recycling and disposal to designated sites to be finalized during detailed design stage and final location of) subproject components B Biological Cha aracteristics areas; B. Biological Cha Activities being located in the built-up area of Check if tree-cutting will be required during detailed design stage.
-No trees, shrubs, or groundcover may be removed or vegetation stripped without the prior permission of the environment management specialist.
-If during detailed design cutting of trees will be required, compensatory plantation for trees lost at a rate of 2 trees for every tree cut, in addition to tree plantation as specified in the design, will be implemented by the contractor, who will also maintain the saplings for the duration of his contract.
-All efforts shall be made to preserve trees by evaluation of minor design adjustments/ Construction Contractor report in writing the number of trees cut and planted if tree-cutting will be required (to be determined during detailed design stage) Number of and sampling sites to be finalized during detailed design Cost for implementation of mitigation measures responsibility of contractor.
+Field Impacts Mitigation Measures Responsible for Implementation Monitoring Indicator Monitoring Cost and Source of Funds as removed concrete, wood, packaging materials, empty containers, spoils, oils, lubricants, and other similar items.
+The impacts are negative but short-term, site- specific within a relatively small area and reversible by mitigation measures. drainages, unutilized materials and debris either through filling up of pits/wasteland or at predesignated disposal locations.
+All vehicles delivering fine materials to the site and carrying waste debris for disposal shall be covered to avoid spillage of materials.
+All existing roads used by vehicles of the contractor, shall be kept clear of all dust/mud or other extraneous materials dropped by such vehicles.
+Lighting on construction sites shall be pointed downwards and away from oncoming traffic and nearby houses.
+In areas where the visual environment is particularly important or privacy concerns for surrounding buildings exist, the site may require screening.
+This could be in the form of shade cloth, temporary walls, or other suitable materials prior to the beginning of construction.
+The site must be kept clean to minimize the visual impact of the site.
+Manage solid waste according to the following preference hierarchy: reuse, recycling and disposal to designated areas; materials from drainages, unutilized materials and debris • Transport route and worksite cleared of any dust/mud sites to be finalized during detailed design B. Biological Ch aracteristics 1 Biodiversity Activities being located in the built-up area of Bandarban.
+There are no protected areas in or around sub-project Construction Contractor PMO and PIU to report in writing the number of trees cut and planted if tree- cutting will be required (to be determined during detailed design stage) Number of complaints from sensitive receptors on disturbance of vegetation, poaching, fishing, etc. and sampling sites to be finalized during detailed design • Cost for implementation of mitigation measures responsibility of contractor.